IFRS 7 — Financial Instruments: Disclosures

 Overview of IFRS 7

-- adds certain new disclosures about financial instruments to those currently required by IAS 32;
+- adds certain new disclosures about financial instruments to those previously required by IAS 32 Financial Instruments: Disclosure and Presentation (as it was then cited)

-- replaces the disclosures previously required by IAS 30; and
+- replaces the disclosures previously required by IAS 30 Disclosures in the Financial Statements of Banks and Similar Financial Institutions

 - puts all of those financial instruments disclosures together in a new standard on Financial Instruments: Disclosures.
 The remaining parts of IAS 32 deal only with financial instruments presentation matters.